6 Instant Pot Meal Preps That’ll Save Your Sanity (6 foods, 1 Instant Pot, less than 3 hours!)

 As soon as the chicken is cool enough to touch, remove the meat from the bones.

 Use that meat for another dish this week!
 Like…

 - Instant Pot Chicken Tikka Masala (just omit the step of cooking the chicken in the Instant Pot)

 - Nourishing Mexican Chicken Soup (add the cooked chicken just before serving)

-- Simple Salsa Verde Chicken (no need to cook — just stir spices in to the shredded chicken!)
+- Simple Salsa Verde Chicken (no need to re-cook — just stir spices in to the shredded chicken!)

 You can reuse the bones/feet to make another pressure cooked broth later — like this Instant Pot Chicken Foot Broth.

 While the chicken cooks, use that time to chop a bunch of veggies for step #4!